Biden to nominate new ATF director, release ghost gun rule | Law-Order

 - United States

-President Joe Biden is nominating an Obama-era U.S. attorney to run the Bureau of Alcohol, Tobacco, Firearms and Explosives, as his administration unveils its formal rule to rein in ghost guns, privately made firearms without serial numbers that are increasingly cropping up at crime scenes, six people familiar with the matter told The Associated Press.
+President Joe Biden is nominating an Obama-era US attorney to run the Bureau of Alcohol, Tobacco, Firearms and Explosives, as his administration unveils its formal rule to rein in ghost guns, privately made firearms without serial numbers that are increasingly cropping up at crime scenes, it was announced on Monday.

-Biden is expected to make the announcement nominating Steve Dettlebach, who served as a US attorney in Ohio from 2009 to 2016, at the White House on Monday, the people said.
-They were not authorized to discuss the nomination publicly and spoke to the AP on condition of anonymity.
-The administration will also release the finalized version of its ghost gun rule, which comes as the White House and the Justice Department have been under growing pressure to crack down on gun deaths and violent crime in the US.
+The White House in a Monday afternoon event confirmed that Biden is announcing the nomination of Steve Dettlebach, who served as a US attorney in Ohio from 2009 to 2016.

+The administration is also releasing the finalised version of its ghost gun rule, which comes as the White House and the Justice Department have been under growing pressure to crack down on gun deaths and violent crime in the US.

+Dettlebach's confirmation is likely to be an uphill battle for the Biden administration.

 The Biden administration's plan was first reported by Politico.

-The rule is expected to change the current definition of a firearm under federal law to include unfinished parts, like the frame of a handgun or the receiver of a long gun.
-In its proposed rule released last May, the ATF said it was also seeking to require manufacturers and dealers who sell ghost gun parts to be licensed by the federal government and require federally licensed firearms dealers to add a serial number to any unserialized guns they plan to sell.
+The new rule changes the current definition of a firearm under federal law to include unfinished parts, like the frame of a handgun or the receiver of a long gun.

-The rule would also require firearms dealers to run background checks before they sell ghost gun kits that contain parts needed to assemble a firearm.
+It says those parts must be licensed and include serial numbers.
+Manufacturers must also run background checks before a sale — as they do with other commercially made firearms.

+The requirement applies regardless of how the firearm was made, meaning it includes ghost guns made from individual parts, kits, or by 3D-printers.

 For years, federal officials have been sounding the alarm about an increasing black market for homemade, military-style semi-automatic rifles and handguns.
 As well as turning up more frequently at crime scenes, ghost guns have been increasingly encountered when federal agents buy guns in undercover operations from gang members and other criminals.